-The Company recognizes revenue on an accrual basis based on estimates of the amount that will ultimately be realized, which is the difference between the amount submitted for payment and the amount received.
+The Company recognizes revenue on an accrual basis based on estimates of the amount that will ultimately be realized.
 These estimates require significant judgment by management.
-In determining the amount to accrue for a delivered report, the Company considers factors such as claim payment history from both payors and patient out-of-pocket costs, payor coverage, whether there is a contract between the payor or healthcare institution and the Company, amount paid per the service, and any current developments or changes that could impact reimbursement and healthcare institution payments.
+In determining the amount to recognize for a delivered report, the Company considers factors such as claim payment history from both payors and patient out-of-pocket costs, payor coverage, whether there is a contract between the payor or healthcare institution and the Company, historical amount received for the service, and any current developments or changes that could impact reimbursement and healthcare institution payments.